YijianZhou/Cluster-Level-Seismicity-Characterization/README.md

 ## References

-- Zhou et al. (Under review).
-Manuscript describing the first application of this workflow to Delaware Basin seismicity.
+- **Zhou, Y.**, K. Sirorattanakul, Z. Fang, J. An, J. Nunn, & J.-P. Avouac (Under review).
+Causal Mechanisms of Induced Earthquakes in the Delaware Basin Revealed by Microseismicity Burstiness and Migration at Cluster-Level.
+  *Journal of Geophysical Research: Solid Earth*.

 ## Issues and contributions